 The coronavirus pandemic has spread rapidly across the world with the United States leading in the total number of positive cases and deaths.
-California, being the largest state, leads the nation in both cases and deaths.

-Here in San Diego County, more than 37,000 people have tested positive for the virus and more than 600 people have died.
+Here in San Diego County, more than 100,000 people have tested positive for the virus and more than 1,200 people have died.

 To help better see the spread of the virus in San Diego County, KPBS has compiled COVID-19 data into the following visualizations:

-Chart: New COVID-19 Cases Over Time
+Chart: New COVID-19 Cases And Deaths Over Time

 KPBS has mapped out COVID-19 cases across the regions using San Diego County data, which gets updated daily.